squid-cache/squid-cache.github.io/CvsInstructions.rst

 {{{
   % cvs update
 }}}

+== Access to developer branches ==

+Many works in progress is hosted in our public developer CVS repository.
+For more information see the developer site at http://devel.squid-cache.org/

 == Access to older Squid version ==

 To access older Squid releases use the same procedure as above to login and then checkout the specific version sources